 There is nothing worse than feeling wrong in the tummy when you’re away from home.
-Especially when you’re on a long-awaited holiday!
-You’ve paid for travel, accommodation, done all the packing (including the right amount of undies), spent time organising to be away from work – then when you’ve finally reached your ‘chillax’ destination – you are uncomfortably constipated, have to keep running to the loo – or just feel ‘blergh’ in the belly.
+Especially when you are on a long-awaited holiday!
+You’ve paid for travel, accommodation, done all the packing (including the right amount of undies) and spent time organising to be away from work.
+When you’ve finally reached your ‘chillax’ destination – you are uncomfortably constipated, have to keep running to the loo – or just feel ‘blergh’ in the belly.
 Bad poos are not fun, wherever you are!!

 Severe diarrhoea can seriously wreck a holiday – & in some cases leave you with a lasting, unwanted souvenir of your travels!
 I’ve spoken to many people over the years who’s gut health has never returned to normal after a bad case of traveller’s diarrhoea – so don’t treat it lightly if you do get a bad bout!
 Be prepared (prevention is best) for diarrhoea with the recommended ‘travel-tummy tips’ below when you’re next headed into a danger zone!